syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/link.md

 ## Copy link

-Document editor copies link text of a hyperlink field to the clipboard if the selection is in hyperlink.
+Document Editor copies link text of a hyperlink field to the clipboard if the selection is in hyperlink.
 Refer to the following example.

 ```typescript
 documenteditor .selection.copyHyperlink();